agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 #### Bandwidth usage and browser limitations

 [Pyodide currently requires a 6.4 MiB download and a few seconds of loading time, with additional overhead from the Pyodide kernel](https://pyodide.org/en/stable/project/roadmap.html#reducing-download-sizes-and-initialization-times).
 Scientific Python projects—especially ones containing large amounts of compiled code—can be substantial in size: a typical environment including NumPy, SciPy, and pandas can require approximately 80 MiB of bandwidth.
-This renders interactive documentation utilities not ideal for low-resource platforms, such as mobile or tablet devices.
+This renders interactive documentation utilities unsuitable for low-resource platforms, like mobile or tablet devices or for viewers without a stable internet connection.
 Taking note of this, `jupyterlite-sphinx` currently disables the examples completely for such platforms.

 JupyterLite is also best supported on more conventional platforms and browser configurations:

 - For example, iOS's WASM runtime is not well supported upstream and unexpected problems may occur.
 - Firefox in incognito mode does not have proper support for accessing the Emscripten file system, because service workers, which JupyterLite uses, are not supported.

 First-time visitors may experience a longer loading time, as large resources such as WASM wheels and other static assets are fetched.
-However, browsers will cache downloaded wheels, which substantially reduces bandwidth requirements for JupyterLite and subsequent loading times for interactive examples.
+However, browsers will cache downloaded wheels, substantially reducing bandwidth requirements for JupyterLite and subsequent loading times for interactive examples.

-#### The lack of synchronisation between a Core Project’s documentation’s version and the version of the available binaries (Pyodide kernel only)
+#### The lack of synchronisation between a Core Project’s documentation version and the version of the available binaries (Pyodide kernel only)

-At the moment, Pyodide version 0.27 (and previous versions of it) as an entire distribution bundles the versions of the packages available within it, along with the Pyodide runtime.
+At the moment, Pyodide version 0.27 (and previous versions) as an entire distribution bundles the versions of the packages available within it, along with the Pyodide runtime.

-This creates a problem for documentation website maintainers, as they will want to use up-to-date wheels for their interactive documentation deployments, but those wheels might not be available as a part of Pyodide.
+This creates a problem for documentation website maintainers, as they will want to use up-to-date wheels for their interactive documentation deployments, but those wheels might not be available as part of Pyodide.
 This means that users may experience a mismatch: the interactive example runs version $x$, whereas the documentation is for a different version $y$.
 This lack of synchronisation can show up in the following scenarios:

 - when a user browses the documentation for a stable version of a project, and the project's WebAssembly wheels have not been updated to match that version
 - when a user browses the documentation for a hosted "latest" or "dev" version, for which WebAssembly wheels may not be available yet